 Figure 3: prudent in Old LSF (Lambert 1865: 73)

 Delaporte (2007: 71) gives three signs under the entry attention (Figure 4).
 The first he attributes to Pélissier (1856) with the gloss prudent.
-He offers the iconicity of managing or controlling via reins (and this is the sign on STS for manage in LSF, ASL, and LIS, with out-of-phase movement).
+He offers the iconicity of managing or controlling via reins (and this is the sign on STS for manage in LSF, ASL and LIS, with out-of-phase movement).
 The second and third he attributes to IVT (1986) with the gloss attention.
 He offers the explanation that these two forms for attention are compounds made of pointing to the eyes then controlling via reins, in one case, and taking care, in the other case.